 To begin, dry monkfish pieces well with paper towels.
 Sprinkle with salt and pepper and set aside.

-2. Add smoked paprika, salt, pepper, chili flakes and bay leaf and toss for another minute.
+Add smoked paprika, salt, pepper, chili flakes and the bay leaf.
+Toss the spices and veggies for another minute.

 FAQ's and Serving Suggestions: